About Marshall County

 Criminal Records

 The criminal records system in Marshall County includes felony, misdemeanor, traffic violations, and sex offender registry information.
-The Sheriff's Office and local police departments maintain these records, while the Oklahoma State Bureau of Investigation provides additional resources for background checks.
 Residents can request criminal records through the Sheriff's Office or the state bureau, following the procedures outlined by the Oklahoma Open Records Act.

 Arrest Records

-Arrest records in Marshall County are maintained by the Marshall County Sheriff's Office.
+Arrest records in Marshall County are maintained by Marshall County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the arrested individual.
 Residents and attorneys can request arrest records through the Sheriff's Office, adhering to the procedures outlined by the Oklahoma Open Records Act.
-Arrest records provide crucial information for legal proceedings and background checks, ensuring transparency and accountability in law enforcement activities.
+Arrest records provide crucial information for legal proceedings and background checks, for public access in law enforcement activities.

 Jail & Inmate Records

-The Marshall County Jail, located in Madill, serves as the primary detention facility for the county.
+Marshall County Jail, located in Madill, is the primary detention facility for Marshall County.
 The booking process involves fingerprinting, photographing, and recording personal information of the arrested individuals.
 Inmate lookup is available through the Sheriff's Office, allowing family members and legal representatives to find information about detainees.
 Visitation rules are specific to the facility, typically requiring prior scheduling and adherence to security protocols.

 - The bond and bail process follows Oklahoma state guidelines, allowing for release pending trial under certain conditions.